jni/halfway-to-i2k-skimage-napari/tutorial/00_images_are_arrays.md

 plt.imshow(cat);
 ```

-Images can also include transparent regions by adding a 4th dimension, called an *alpha layer*.
+Images can also include transparent regions by adding a 4th channel, called an *alpha layer*.

 +++